 What is wanted is not the will to believe, but the will to find out, which is the exact opposite.” – Bertrand Russell, “Skeptical Essays,” 1928

 In any discussion of fraud detection and prevention, the phrase “trust but verify” is almost certain to come up.
-Regardless of how apt that concept might have been in the context of Cold War diplomacy, it could be argued that “trust but verify” is actually bad advice when it comes to deterring fraud in general.
+Regardless of how clever that concept might have been in the context of Cold War diplomacy, it could be argued that “trust but verify” is terrible advice when it comes to deterring fraud in general.

 In fact, “trust but verify” could be a downright dangerous approach when applied to audit procedures in particular.
 A much better slogan for fraud deterrence would be, “Trust is a professional hazard.”